bizzaro-jhunt/vault-of-cardboard/ROADMAP.md

 The design question that still has to be answered is whether or not we make these global or private / per-user.
 The former requires an ACL system, and partitions the users into "mods" and "non-mods".
-The latter breaks search referential integriy; the same query may return wildly different results depending on who is logged in.
+The latter breaks search referential integrity; the same query may return wildly different results depending on who is logged in.
 Admittedly, we already do this for `own:...`, but that is more clearly a per-user query filter.